zhengthomastang/zhengthomastang.github.io/_pages/about.md

 * I graduated with a Ph.D. degree from the Department of Electrical & Computer Engineering (ECE) at the [University of Washington (UW)](http://www.washington.edu/) in Jun.
 2019.
 My advisor was [Prof. Jenq-Neng Hwang](https://people.ece.uw.edu/hwang/).
 I received my M.S. degree in Electrical Engineering also from UW in Mar.
 2016.
 And my B.Sc.
 (Eng.) degree was received from the [Joint Programme](http://www.eecs.qmul.ac.uk/study-abroad/joint-programme-bupt/) between Beijing University of Posts and Telecommunications (BUPT) and Queen Mary, University of London (QMUL) with First Class Honours in Jun.
 2014.

-* The team from UW that I led was a two-time winner of the [AI City Challenge](https://www.aicitychallenge.org/) in 2017 and 2018.
-I am currently a member of the organizing committee of the upcoming 4th AI Challenge Workshop in CVPR 2020.
+* The team from UW that I led was a two-time winner of the [AI City Challenges](https://www.aicitychallenge.org/) in 2017 and 2018.
+I am currently an organizing committee member of the upcoming 4th AI Challenge Workshop in CVPR 2020.

 ## <i class="fa fa-fw fa-rss "></i> Recent News ##